Interview Query

 • The first part compares each combination of students and their SAT scores.

-• The second part is figuring out which two students’ scores are the closest.
+• The second part is determining which two students’ scores are the closest.

-21. Write a query to support or disprove the hypothesis: Clickthrough Rate (CTR) is dependent on search rating.
+41. Write a query to support or disprove the hypothesis: Clickthrough Rate (CTR) depends on search rating.

 This question provides a table that represents search results on Facebook, including a query, a position, and a human rating.